Maldives: Wildlife

-Government
+Government and politics

-The Maldives is a presidential constitutional republic, with extensive influence of the president as head of government and head of state.
-The president heads the executive branch, and appoints the cabinet which is approved by the People's Majlis (Parliament).
+Maldives is a presidential constitutional republic, with extensive influence of the president as head of government and head of state.
+The president heads the executive branch and appoints the cabinet which is approved by the People's Majlis (Parliament).
 He leads the armed forces.
-The current president as of 19 October 2021 is Ibrahim Mohamed Solih.
-President and Members of the unicameral Majlis serve five-year terms, with the total number of members determined by atoll populations.
-At the 2014 election, 77 members were elected.
-The People's Majlis, located in Malé, houses members from all over the country.
+The current president serving since 17 November 2023 is Mohamed Muizzu.
+President of Maldives and Members of the unicameral Majlis serve five-year terms.
+The total number of members are determined by atoll populations.
+At the 2024 parliamentary election, the People's National Congress (PNC) won a super-majority over the 93 constituencies.

 The republican constitution came into force in 1968 and was amended in 1970, 1972, and 1975.
 On 27 November 1997 it was replaced by another Constitution assented to by then-President Maumoon.
 This Constitution came into force on 1 January 1998.
 The current Constitution of Maldives was ratified by President Maumoon on 7 August 2008, and came into effect immediately, replacing and repealing the constitution of 1998.
 This new constitution includes a judiciary run by an independent commission, and independent commissions to oversee elections and fight corruption.
 It also reduces the executive powers vested under the president and strengthens the parliament.
-All state that the president is head of state, head of government and Commander-in-Chief of the armed forces of the Maldives.
+All state that the president is head of state, head of government, and Commander-in-Chief of the armed forces of Maldives.

-In 2018, the then ruling Progressive Party of Maldives (PPM-Y)'s tensions with opposition parties and subsequent crackdown was termed as an "assault on democracy" by the UN Human Rights chief.
+In 2018, the then ruling Progressive Party of Maldives (PPM)'s tensions with opposition parties and the subsequent crackdown was termed as an "assault on democracy" by the UN Human Rights chief.

-In April 2019 parliamentary election The Maldivian Democratic Party (MDP) of president Ibrahim Mohamed Solih won a landslide victory.
+In the April 2019 parliamentary election The Maldivian Democratic Party (MDP) of President Ibrahim Mohamed Solih won a landslide victory.
 It took 65 of 87 seats of the parliament.
 This was the first time a single party was able to get such a high number of seats in the parliament in Maldivian history.

-Order of Nishanizzuddeen is the Maldives' highest honour to a person.
+Order of Nishanizzuddeen is Maldives' highest civilian honour that can be bestowed upon a person.
+It is awarded by the president, usually in an elaborate ceremony.

+In April 2024, President Mohamed Muizzu's pro-China People's National Congress (PNC) won 66 seats in the 2024 Maldivian parliamentary election, while its allies took nine, giving the president the backing of 75 legislators in the 93-member house, meaning a super-majority and enough to change the constitution.